 Unusual Options Activity Insight: Himax Technologies

-On Tuesday, shares of Himax Technologies (NASDAQ:HIMX) saw unusual options activity.
-After the option alert, the stock price moved up to $15.8.
+Shares of Himax Technologies (NASDAQ:HIMX) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $16.18.

 - Sentiment: BULLISH